Evil All Along

 - Blackbeard from One Piece encourages Luffy to continue to pursue his dreams after he is mocked by another pirate crew.
-This guy would go on to defeat Luffy's elder brother Ace, and hand him over to the World Government.
-Once his and Luffy's goals crossed over in Impel Down, he gloated about his in his face, provoking a small fight.
+This guy would go on to defeat Luffy's elder brother Ace and hand him over to the World Government.
+When his and Luffy's goals cross over in Impel Down, he gloats about this in his face, provoking a small fight.

 - Panty & Stocking with Garterbelt: In the last minutes of the final episode, we find out that Stocking is actually a demon.